 The blood circulatory system carries vital nutrients to various organs around the body.
 Also, it takes the oxygen we breathe from our lungs to the brain and other body cells.
 Thus, we need healthy blood cells for the optimal health of the body.

 Without the red blood cells, the oxygen circulatory system will collapse.
 Because of that, you should understand the need for the red cell distribution width test or RDW blood test.
 Today, we will look into the facts about the RDW blood test and how it affects you.

 What Does RDW Blood Test Mean?

 Red blood cells are part of the cells responsible for transporting the air we breathe.
 Besides that, they have hemoglobin.
 Hemoglobin is the red pigment that allows the blood to assume its color.
 Together with the white blood cells, they form a vital component of the blood.

 The RDW blood test is a clinical procedure to measure the volume and size variations in the red blood cells.
 If there is a variance in size or volume from the usual clinical range, the further examination needs to happen.
 Depending on the doctor, you may undergo a CBC blood test.
 The supplementary procedure gives a broader and more accurate report on the overall condition of the blood.

 What Is A RDW CV In Blood Test?

 The RDW CV or corpuscular volume is the measurement in size and volume variations of the red blood cells.
-When you have the RDW blood test, the doctor will check if your red blood cells are within the normal range. or the results of the RDW test normal range.
+When you have the RDW blood test, the doctor will check if your red blood cells are within the normal range. or the results of the RDW blood test normal range.
 This means that the result produces is what determines your range.
-RDW CV usually is a supplementary test in the RDW in the CBC blood test.
+RDW-CV blood test usually is a supplementary test in the RDW in the CBC blood test.